TajaKuzman/Parlamint-translation/README.md

 ## Next steps
 - metadata translation: **we want to translate all the text contents of non-s elements**, but in a lexicon-based approach, so extracting all "Ploskanje" etc., deduplicating, translating, and **returning as a tab-separated dataset - what should the dataset include - source, translation, maybe also tag name, anything else?**, to be applied in the translated resource by Tomaž and Matyaš.

+- other possible corrections as part of post-processing:
+	- Danish: "All the models have problems with numbering e.g. § 19, stk.
+4 and with punctuation in abbreviations.
+Could that be corrected in a post process?"

 ## Sample analysis